This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Add half of the black sesame seeds and half of the white sesame seeds to a non-stick skillet and spread them into an even layer.
-Toast the seeds over medium heat, stirring regularly, until the white sesame seeds are golden brown, 5-8 minutes.
-Transfer the toasted sesame seeds to a blender and toast the other half of the seeds.
+• Toast the seeds.
+Add half of the black sesame seeds and half of the white sesame seeds to a non-stick skillet and spread them into an even layer.
+Toast the seeds over medium heat, stirring regularly, until the white sesame seeds are golden brown.
+This step should take around 5-8 minutes.
+At this point, it will already smell fantastic!
+Transfer the toasted sesame seeds to a blender and set aside.

 Notes